betoch-app/betoch-core/README.md

    $ cd betoch-core/frontend </br>
    $ npm install

+## Working with local machine

+1. ## Database

+this application uses PostgreSQL database with pg admin 4 management tools you can manage or view your data by downloading postgreSQL and installing on your machine </br>

+after downloading and installing postgreSQL create betoch-core database inside your postgres server

-## Working with django rest framework
+2. ## Working with django rest framework (backend)

 in order to work with django rest framework on your local machine. you have follow the following setups</br>